 Reasons Behind the WordPress Visual Editor Not Working

-Unfortunately, there is no single solution to solve the problem.
-As it happens due to various reasons.
+Issues with Visual Editor are among the most common WordPress problems and unfortunately, there is no single solution to it (as it happens due to various reasons).

 A few things can cause WordPress visual editor doesn’t work error.
 For example, there might be some faulty files and misconfigurations on your website preventing the editor from working properly.